 The key management personnel of the Academy comprise the Trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy was £185,876 (2022 £175,289).
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy was £259,781 (2023 £185,887).
+In addition to Principal and Vice Principal, the SENDCO officer is also included this year, hence the increase in key management personnel costs.